nixworks/public/news/2011/07/7/index.md

 ##### Japan
 ### [Japanese automaker Toyota announces plans to fully restore production from the 2011 Tohoku earthquake and tsunami in October, one month earlier than previously announced. ](/news/2011/07/7/japanese-automaker-toyota-announces-plans-to-fully-restore-production-from-the-2011-tahoku-earthquake-and-tsunami-in-october-one-month-ear.md)
-_Context: 2011 Tohoku earthquake and tsunami, Toyota, Japan_
+_Context: Japan, 2011 Tohoku earthquake and tsunami, Toyota_

 ##### Australia
 ### [Australia's Civil Aviation Safety Authority applies to extend grounding of Tiger Airways services in Australia to August 1. ](/news/2011/07/7/australia-s-civil-aviation-safety-authority-applies-to-extend-grounding-of-tiger-airways-services-in-australia-to-august-1.md)
-_Context: Civil Aviation Safety Authority, Tiger Airways, Australia_
+_Context: Tiger Airways, Civil Aviation Safety Authority, Australia_

 ##### NYSE Euronext
 ### [NYSE Euronext shareholders approve of the acquisition of that company, parent corporation of the New York Stock Exchange, by Deutsche Boerse AG.
 The deal still needs to receive the approval of the acquiring firm's shareholders. ](/news/2011/07/7/nyse-euronext-shareholders-approve-of-the-acquisition-of-that-company-parent-corporation-of-the-new-york-stock-exchange-by-deutsche-boerse.md)